grasvezel/CamperLogger/README.md

 - Read solar statistics from a Victron MPPT charge regulator
 - Measure temperatures using Dallas 1-Wire sensors
 - Measure the level in your fresh water tank (using a resistive sensor)
+- Measure the level in your gas (propane) tank (using a resistive sensor)
 - Switch stuff on/off using relays (I use it to switch my 24V to 12V battery charger)
 - Over the air software updates (OTA)
 - Periodically upload this info to the server
 - Data upload is done over https
-- Supports logging directly to influxdb (no https support yet)
+- Supports logging directly to influxdb (including https support)
 - Configurable via webinterface
 - Output of all measurements in JSON via http for local displaying